riccardomusmeci/annolit/README.md

 ### **Usage**

-To use *Annolit*, first install the required packages from *requirements.txt*.
+First install the required packages from *requirements.txt*.

 Then execute the following command: